-- A. Any sign, which advertises an activity, not conducted on the premises or a product not available for sale on the premises upon which such sign is maintained. - B. All portable signs over thirty-two (32) square feet in size. - C. Any sign, which has flashing, lights, moving parts, or projections beyond its area. - D. Any sign which projects above the roofline of a building.
+- A. Any sign, which advertises an activity, not conducted on the premises or a product not available for sale on the premises upon which such sign is maintained. - B. All signs- portable or otherwise over thirty-two (32) square feet in size. - C. Any sign, which has flashing, lights, moving parts, or projections beyond its area. - D. Any sign which projects above the roofline of a building.

-Section 540 General Standards
+Section 540 Sign General Standards